ramon8/plant-manager/README.md

 - **Plant Inventory**: Add, edit, and organize your plant collection with detailed profiles
 - **Plant Identification**: Track plant names (common and scientific), species, and varieties
 - **Photo Gallery**: Upload and manage photos of your plants to track their growth
+- **AI Plant Scan**: Take or upload a photo and let ChatGPT suggest the plant name
 - **Plant Categories**: Organize plants by type (houseplants, succulents, herbs, etc.)

 ### Care Scheduling & Reminders